Two linearities for quantum computing in the lambda calculus: No cloning, superpositions and measurement

 There are two beta rules.
 Rule $\rbetab$ acts only when the argument is a base term, and the type expected by the abstraction is a base type.
 Hence, rule $\rbetab$ is ``call-by-base'' (base terms coincides with values of $\lambda$-calculus, while values on this calculus also includes superpositions of base terms and the null vector).
 Instead, $\rbetan$ is the usual call-by-name beta rule.
 They are distinguished by the type of the argument.
 Rule \rbetab\ acts on non-linear functions while \rbetan\ is for linear functions.
 The test on the type of the argument is due to the type system that allows an argument with a type not matching with the type expected by the abstraction (in such a case, one of the linear distribution rules applies).

 Since there are two beta reductions, the contextual rule admitting reducing the argument on an application is valid only when the abstraction expects an argument of type $\B$.
-If the argument is typed with a base type, then it reduces to a term that can be cloned, and we must reduce it first to ensure that we are cloning a term that can be cloned.
+If the argument is typed with a base type, then it reduces to a term that can be cloned, and we must reduce it first to ensure that we are cloning a term that can be cloned indeed.
 For example, a measure over a superposition (e.g. $\pi\pair{\ket 0}{\ket 1})$ has a base type $\B$, but it cannot be cloned until it is reduced.
-Indeed, $(\lambda x:\B~(fxx))\pi\pair{\ket 0}{\ket 1}$ can reduce either to $f\ket 0\ket 0$ or $f\ket 1\ket 1$, but never to $f\ket 0\ket 1$ or $f\ket 1\ket 0$, which would be possible only if the measure happens after the cloning machine.
+Indeed, $(\lambda x^{\B}.(fxx))(\pi\pair{\ket 0}{\ket 1})$ can reduce either to $f\ket 0\ket 0$ or $f\ket 1\ket 1$, but never to $f\ket 0\ket 1$ or $f\ket 1\ket 0$, which would be possible only if the measure happens after the cloning machine.
+A more physical way to state it is that cloning after measurement is not a problem, since we already know the state to be cloned: It would be enough to prepare a second system in the same state.

 The group If-then-else contains the tests over the base qubits $\ket 0$ and $\ket 1$.

 The first three of the linear distribution rules (those marked with subindex $r$), are the rules that are used when a non-linear abstraction is applied to a linear argument (that is, when an abstraction expecting a base term is given a superposition).
 In these cases the beta reductions cannot be used since the side conditions on types are not met.
 Hence, these distributivity rules apply instead.